Epitouche/Area51/README.md

 - Dev Container: VSCode extension to easily launch backend/frontend.

 ### Installation
-1. Clone the repository:
+Clone the repository:
 ```bash
 git clone git@github.com:Epitouche/Area51.git
 ```

+### Usage

+After cloning the repository go [here]() to follow the instruction to launch the backend or frontend in dev mode.

 ## Project Organization
-We use the following tools for project management and documentation:
+We use the following tools for project management and documentation (Learn more by clicking on Github Projects or Google Drive):
-- GitHub Projects: For sprint planning, issue tracking, and task management. ([link](https://github.com/orgs/Epitouche/projects/2))
+- [GitHub Projects](./docs/Organization.md): For sprint planning, issue tracking, and task management. ([link](https://github.com/orgs/Epitouche/projects/2))
-- Google Drive: Central repository for sprint notes, design documents, and the proof of concept (POC). ([link](https://drive.google.com/drive/folders/1Z0oZLYy2zBhhryj8Y1aOzdajEbtKuYpq))
+- [Google Drive](./docs/Organization.md): Central repository for sprint notes, design documents, and the proof of concept (POC). ([link](https://drive.google.com/drive/folders/1Z0oZLYy2zBhhryj8Y1aOzdajEbtKuYpq))

 ## Contributing
 We welcome contributions to improve this project !\
 You can contribute by creating an issue on this project and the members of the team will take care of the problem or upgrade.

 ## The team
-A group of 5 french students:
+The team is composed of a group of 5 french students:
 - [JsuisSayker](https://github.com/JsuisSayker)
 - [OxiiLB](https://github.com/OxiiLB)
 - [Dvaking](https://github.com/Dvaking)